 Depending on the type of technology and its stage of development, ORC may market the technology to existing companies and / or list the technologies on various websites to identify potential license partners.
 The office may also work with the inventor and local entrepreneurs in efforts to create a start-up company, especially where the technology is disruptive to the industry and well positioned for the creation of a new business venture.
 Either scenario will result in a license agreement between the ORC and a business entity.

-The license agreement will include terms and conditions for the use of the technology, commercial development milestones, and define the compensation that will be received.
+The license agreement will include terms and conditions for the use of the technology, commercial development milestones, and define the compensation that will be paid to the university.
 The compensation will be divided into license fees, legal reimbursement, royalty payments on net sales and possibly equity in the business partner's company.
-Inventors can assist the ORC in the licensing process by letting the ORC know about new technology developments, upcoming publications or presentations made to industry, or industry contacts received with interest in the technology.
+Inventors can assist the ORC in the licensing process by letting the ORC know about new technology enhancements, upcoming publications or public presentations made to industry, and any questions about or interest in the new technology that may be received from industry contacts.

 After a license agreement is in place, ORC monitors the licensee to ensure full compliance with contract terms and to support their success in the marketplace.
 The office also receives all license payments and distributes net revenue generated from the license agreement in accord with Texas Tech Operating Policy 74.04.
 Inventors receive 40% of all net revenue generated from license compensation received from an invention.